May 1918 lynchings: Hayes and Mary Turner

 Another black man was lynched that day near the Old Camp Ground; he may have been Eugene Rice.
 Newspaper reports identified him as a victim of the mob; he was never associated with Smith's murder in any way.

 Approximately a week later, the bodies of three unidentified black men were taken from the Little River, below Barney.
 It was not clear if they were new or old victims.
 At the time of the NAACP's investigation by Walter White soon after these events (see below), the bodies had disappeared from police custody without confirmation of identity.

 After Hayes Turner was murdered, his distraught wife Mary, who was eight months pregnant, publicly denounced her husband's lynching.
 She denied that her husband had been involved in Smith's killing, and threatened to have members of the mob arrested.
-The mob turned against her, determined to "teach her a lesson".
+The mob turned against her, determined to "teach her a lesson" and also due to hidden fears about what could happen to them.
 Although she fled, Mary Turner was captured at noon on May 19.
 The mob of several hundred took her to the bank in Brooks County near Folsom Bridge, over the Little River, which forms the border with Lowndes County.

 According to investigator Walter F. White of the NAACP, Mary Turner was tied and hung upside down by the ankles, her clothes soaked with gasoline, and burned from her body.
 Her belly was slit open with a knife like those used "in splitting hogs."
 Her "unborn babe" fell to the ground and gave "two feeble cries."
-Its head was crushed by a member of the mob with his heel, and the crowd shot hundreds of bullets into Turner's body.
+Its head was crushed by a member of the mob with his heel to hide any evidence of what had happened, the crowd then shot hundreds of bullets into Turner's body.
 Mary Turner was cut down and buried with her child near the tree, with a whiskey bottle marking the grave.
 The Atlanta Constitution published an article with the subheadline: "Fury of the People Is Unrestrained."

 Mary Turner (c.
 1885 – 19 May 1918) was a young, married black woman and mother of three—including an unborn child—who was lynched by a white mob in Lowndes County, Georgia, for having protested the lynching death of her husband Hazel "Hayes" Turner the day before in Brooks County.
 She was eight months pregnant, and her baby was cut from her body and killed by stomping.
 They were followed by the murders of 11 more black men by a white mob in Brooks and neighboring Lowndes counties during a manhunt and lynching rampage.